-Architecture, Urban Design | New Haven, CT, United States | Loeb Fellow 2011 anamduran@gmail.com
+Architecture, Urban Design | New Haven, Connecticut, United States | Loeb Fellow 2011 anamduran@gmail.com

 Ana Maria Durán Calisto is an Ecuadorean architect, urbanist, educator, and writer.
-She cofounded the design firm Estudio A0 in Quito in 2002 with her partner Jaskran Singh Kalirai, and has developed significant projects in Ecuador.
-The main pursuit of the firm is to develop environmentally responsible design and construction systems at all scales, by focussing on the possibilities of recycling, in situ clean energy production, water harvesting and reuse, high and low tech hybrids (artisanal high tech), architectural landscaping, the investigation of local materials, and the reactivation of local ecologies.
-As a Loeb Fellow she cofounded SAP, the South America Project.
-She is currently undertaking a PhD in Urban Planning at UCLA, with Professor Susanna Hecht as her main advisor, focussing her research on the history of urbanization in Amazonia.
+She co-founded the design firm Estudio A0 in 2002 with her partner Jaskran Singh Kalirai in Quito, and has developed significant projects in Ecuador.
+The main pursuit of the firm is to develop environmentally responsible design and construction systems at all scales, by focusing on the possibilities of recycling, in situ clean energy production, water harvesting and reuse, high and low tech hybrids (artisanal high tech), architectural landscaping, the investigation of local materials, and the reactivation of local ecologies.
+As a Loeb Fellow in 2011 she co-founded SAP, the South America Project.
+She is currently undertaking a PhD in Urban Planning at UCLA, with Professor Susanna Hecht as her main advisor, focusing her research on the history of urbanization in Amazonia.